SM 25x275 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write via form on the contact page.
-You can check the power as well as the shape of neodymium magnet in our power calculator power calculator
+Give us a call tel: +48 888 99 98 98 or write via contact form on the contact page.
+You can check the lifting capacity as well as the appearance of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.